open-education-api/specification/docs/community/members.md

 ---
 # Community members

 TBD: To do: Check if members, including contact names are up-to-date.
-Add links (email addresses) to contact names.
+Add links (email addresses) to contact names + links to members (websites) if required.
+For example, add a link for the "Avans University" website.
 I can experiment putting this data into a table if you prefer that.
 JH

 Currently the Community consists of the following members: